MicrosoftDocs/visualstudio-docs/docker/tutorials/tutorial-persist-data-layer-docker-app-with-vscode.md

 ---
-title: "Tutorial: persist data & layer Docker app - VS Code"
+title: "Tutorial: persist data and layer Docker app with VS Code"
-description: Learn how to persist data, use bind mounts, and layer (Yarn) your app with VS Code.
+description: In this tutorial, learn how to persist data, use bind mounts, and layer (Yarn) your app with VS Code.
 author: ucheNkadiCode
 ms.author: uchen
 ms.prod: vs-code
 ms.topic: tutorial
-ms.date: 02/15/2022
+ms.date: 03/04/2022
 ms.custom: template-tutorial

 # Under contractual obligation with Docker Inc. to provide this content.
 Contact is: nebuk89.
 Mike Morton has context on MSFT side, but has moved on to another role.
 ---

-# Tutorial: Persist data & layer Docker app - VS Code
+# Tutorial: Persist data and layer Docker app with VS Code

-In case you didn't notice, the todo list is being wiped clean every single time you launch the container.
-Why is this?
-Let's dive into how the container is working.

-When a container runs, it uses the various layers from an image for its filesystem.
-Each container also gets its own "scratch space" to create, update, or remove files.
-Any changes won't be seen in another container, *even if* they are using the same image.
+In this tutorial, you'll learn to persist data in a container application.
+When you run it or update it, the data is still available.
+There are two main types of volumes used to persist data.
+This tutorial focuses on **named volumes**.

+You'll also learn about *bind mounts*, which control the exact mountpoint on the host.
+You can use bind mounts to persist data, but it can also add more data into containers.
+When working on an application, you can use a bind mount to mount source code into the container to let it see code changes, respond, and let you see the changes right away.

+This tutorial also introduces image layering, layer caching, and multi-stage builds.

 In this tutorial, you learn how to:

 > [!div class="checklist"]
-> - Persist your data
+> - Understand data across containers.
-> - Persist your Todo data
+> - Persist data using named volumes.
-> - Dive into your volume
-> - Use bind mounts
+> - Use bind mounts.
-> - Quick volume type comparisons
-> - Start a dev-mode container
-> - Image layering & Yarn
+> - View image layering.
-> - Layer caching
+> - Cache dependencies.
-> - Multi-stage builds
+> - Understand multi-stage builds.

 ## Prerequisites